 What crab is best for a boil?

-Instead of making a seafood boil recipe with crab, lobster, clams, and shrimp, you can also add as many of those as you like or even just one!
-Popular boils include:
+Instead of making the recipe with crab, lobster, clams, and shrimp, you can also add as many of those as you like or even just one!
+Popular fresh seafood boils include:

 - crawfish boil